2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 Key Features of the 2012 Presidential Dollar

 The 2012 Presidential Dollar series features four distinct obverse designs honoring Chester Arthur, Grover Cleveland (appearing twice for his non-consecutive terms), and Benjamin Harrison.
 All four coins share a common reverse design depicting the Statue of Liberty.
-These coins marked the sixth year of the Presidential Dollar program.
+These coins marked the sixth year of the Presidential Dollar program and the first year of NIFC (collector-only) production.

 The Obverse of the 2012 Presidential Dollar